RieksJ/t3-method/t3-method.md

 The structure of a feedback session is quite simple.
 When people have taken their lunch and sit down, everyone gets a turn in reporting about any progress or setbacks they have experienced, after which others are invited to react in a way that helps all of the participants.
 There can be situations that benefit from practical interventions, asking participants to do some additional exercises during the week(s) to come.

-### 5.3 Observations -
+### 5.3 Observations

 People on the mailing list of TNO location Groningen (roughly 100) were sent the invitation to the introductory session, and 15 showed up.
 We deliberately did not cater for recording the session, or the possibility to join online, to ensure the experience would not be {{fill in a good word here}} because of the presence of technology.

+#### 5.3.1 The Introductory Session

 Filling in the template with the three questions was relatively easy for some, but most of them had trouble finding answers.
 5 people answered all three questions, most of which were (almost suspisciously) consistent with texts from the invitation.
 9 people either provided answers with question marks or other indicators of uncertainty, suggesting they had trouble either understanding what was asked, or formulating the answer.
 1 person had answers for questions 1 and 2, but no clue regarding question 3.

 This exercise results in an immediate experience in what T3 method is about, and the effects it can have with people.
 The idea behind it is that such experiences would be useful for them when deciding whether or not to participate in the experiment.
 Presenting the results of this exercise by Willem and Rieks (who did it up-front, of course) illustrated what answers could look like (for those that were still wondering), and also clarified the effects that these answers could have on designing the introduction session.
 This was further illustrated by the organizers presenting case-material from their own lives.

 In the end, 10 out of the 15 attendees decided to commit to participate in the experiment.
 With them, we revised the agenda for feedback sessions to ensure the maximum number of them would be able to participate.

+#### 5.3.2 Feedback Sessions

 In the first feedback session, some participants noted that they had trouble reminding themselves to their commitment, which became more so after time progressed.
 One participant limited herself to answering just the first question (results), which she nevertheless considered to be useful.